ovh/docs/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/datamotive_intro/guide.en-gb.md

 The platform has 3 products in its solution:

-* `EasyMigrate`: Transforming workload portability and management.
+- `EasyMigrate`: Transforming workload portability and management.
-* `EasyHybridDR`: Protect your workloads seamlessly.
+- `EasyHybridDR`: Protect your workloads seamlessly.
-* `EasyAnalytics`: transform your data into actionable insights.
+- `EasyAnalytics`: Transform your data into actionable insights.

 ### Target audience